 Why Seymour Mountain though?
-First of all, it was named #1 Snowshoeing Resort in North America by Snowshoe Magazine.
-Second of all, many of their gentle, well marked trails are perfect for beginners or hikers looking for a low intensity snow stroll.
+First of all, it was named the #1 Snowshoeing Resort in North America by Snowshoe Magazine.
+Second of all, many of their gentle, well-marked trails are perfect for beginners or hikers looking for a low-intensity snow stroll.

 Snowshoeing experiences start with simple rentals with paper maps and go all way up to fully-guided Chocolate Fondue Tours.

 Go to Whistler

 If you’re renting a car, it’s really a crime to skip over one of the world’s most beautiful drives and forgo visiting one of Canada’s great resort towns.